Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Method

 \subsection{Projection Domain Contextual Sub-data Denoising}

 At present, the noise generated in the LDCT scanning process mainly comes from the quantum noise caused by photon fluctuation and the electronic noise caused by the equipment itself.
 And the image domain data under the filtered backprojection is prone to bring stronger spatial correlation.
 According to Eq. \eqref{eq3}, following the noise-to-noise principle can realize that targeting noise is equivalent to recovering to a clean image.
 To this end, this study proposes a randomized contextual subdata sampling strategy $s(\cdot)$.
-Firstly, the noise-containing projection $y_{ld}\in\mathbb{R}^{H_y\times W_y\times C_y}$ is divided into $H_y/2\times W_y/2$ chunks, each chunk contains four data points, and one point is randomly selected among the four data points $ i$, the remaining three are the lower data point $i-1$ or the upper data point $i+1$, $i+2$ of that point, when $i=0$ or $i=3$ there is only the upper data point or the lower data point.
-As shown in Fig. \ref{fig3}, the selected data points are divided into different sampling data, and this contextual sub-data can be described as $s_1\left(y_{ld}\right)$, $s_2\left(y_{ld}\right)$, $s_3\left(y_{ld}\right)$, with pixel resolutions of $H_y/2\times W_y/2$ .
-Meanwhile, a randomization strategy is adopted in order to select pairs of sub-data for training:
+Firstly, the noise-containing projection $y_{ld}$ is divided into $H_y/2\times W_y/2$ chunks, each chunk contains four data points, and one point is randomly selected among the four data points $ i$, the remaining three are the lower data point $i-1$ or the upper data point $i+1$, $i+2$ of that point, when $i=0$ or $i=3$ there is only the upper data point or the lower data point.
+As shown in Fig. \ref{fig3}, the selected data points are divided into different sampling data.
+The random selection strategy can be described as: